-PRODUCT FIELD NAME FIELD DESCRIPTION M ICOLLAB FIELDS LAN IP Address (IP address of the MiCollab The IP address of the local (LAN) interface.
+FIELD NAME FIELD DESCRIPTION OLLAB FIELDS AN IP Address (IP address of the MiCollab The IP address of the local (LAN) interface.
 This must be a valid IP address on the local LAN.
 Virtual) Note : You can leave this field blank if you are creating a blank template of the OVA file for cloning.
 However, you must set it before powering up the virtual appliance.
 You can set this IP address from vSphere Client.
 Right-click on the MiCollab and click Edit Settings .
 Click the Options tab, click Properties and enter the LAN IP Address.
-LAN Netmask The netmask of the LAN.
+AN Netmask The netmask of the LAN.
 WAN IP Address (Optional) For Network Edge (Server-gateway) deployments, record the IP address of the external (WAN) interface.
 This must be a valid IP address on external WAN.
 For LAN only (Server-only) deployments, use an IP address of 0.0.0.0.
 Note : You can leave this field blank if you are creating a blank template of the OVA file for cloning.
 However, you must set it before powering up the virtual appliance.
 You can set this address from vSphere Client.
 Right-click on the MiCollab and click Edit Settings .
 Click the Options tab, click Properties and enter the WAN IP Address.
 WAN Netmask (Optional) Enter the Netmask of the WAN.
 2nd WAN Address Default Gateway IP Address Record the Gateway IP address.
 For Server-gateway deployments this gateway typically points to the Internet.
 For Server-only deployments, this gateway typically points to a LAN router.
-MIVOICE BU JSINESS EXPRESS FIELDS LAN IP Address (IP address of the vMiCollab) The IP address of the local (LAN) interface.
-This must be a valid IP address on the local LAN. . , Note : You can leave this field blank if you are creating a blank template of the OVA file for cloning.
+NESS EXPRESS FIELDS AN IP Address (IP address of the vMiCollab) The IP address of the local (LAN) interface.
+This must be a valid IP address on the local LAN. , Note : You can leave this field blank if you are creating a blank template of the OVA file for cloning.
 However, you must set it before powering up the virtual appliance.
 You can set this IP address from vSphere Client.
 Right-click on the MiCollab and click Edit Settings .
 Click the Options tab, click Properties and enter the LAN IP Address.
-LAN Netmask The Netmask of the LAN.
+AN Netmask The Netmask of the LAN.
+DLLAB FIELDS AN IP Address (IP address of the MiCollab Virtual) AN Netmask WAN IP Address (Optional) WAN Netmask (Optional) Pand WAN Address Default Gateway IP Address NESS EXPRESS FIELDS AN IP Address (IP address of the vMiCollab)

-Table 25: Properties page - Networking settings by OVA type Table 25: Properties page - Networking na settinas b ov OVA type --- ----------- ------------------- ------------------- --------------- -------------
+Table 18: Properties page - Networking settings by OVA typ Table 18: Properties r oage - Networking ı settinas b V OVA type -- ----------- -------------- ------------------- -------------- ------------